APPLICATION REQUIREMENTS

 Additional Graduation Requirements

-2. Graduation Competency in Math and English.
+2. Graduation competency in math and English.
 Students will meet the English competency requirement by completing English 101.
-Students must meet with a Pierce counselor to determine Math competency satisfaction.
+Students must meet with a Pierce counselor to determine math competency satisfaction.

 Nursing Program Costs | LAPC